v2sCollections/City-of-Dreams/README.md

 - Adjusted lighting for all explosions and fire effects.
 - Sticky Grenades have been converted to throwable proximity mines.
 - Glowing Knives and Katanas.
-- No throwing knife autoswap.
+- No throwing knife auto swap.
 - You can now add muzzle attachments to some shotguns.

 ### Buffs